-- (a) Each utility shall adopt comprehensive instructions for the safety of employees in the operation, construction or maintenance of its plant and facilities.
-Edit.
-Insert a comma. - (b) Each utility shall institute practices and programs to ensure that its employees have been properly trained in safe practices and are cognizant of all hazards involved. - (c) The instructions, practices and programs referred to in (a) and (b) above shall comply with the requirements of 49 C.F.R. § 192.605.
+(a) Each utility shall adopt comprehensive instructions for the safety of employees in the operation, construction or maintenance of its plant and facilities.

+(b) Each utility shall institute practices and programs to ensure that its employees have been properly trained in safe practices and are cognizant of all hazards involved.

+(c) The instructions, practices, and programs referred to in (a) and (b) above shall comply with the requirements of 49 C.F.R. § 192.605.